 Jonathan has Nieman Pick disease; The courage he shows, knowing he is dying, is admirable!

 In his bedroom, Jonathan gritted his teeth in pain as he looked at a picture of Jesus suffering on the cross.
-He began thinking more and more about Jesus lately, because he knew he would be seeing him soon.
-In his final stages of Neiman Pick disease, coughing became an hourly experience.
+He began thinking more and more about Jesus lately; because he knew he would be seeing him soon.
+In the final stages of Neiman Pick disease, coughing became an hourly experience.
 He also had trouble communicating, but his mother always seemed to know what he needed.
 She'd come running into the room to help him sit up until the coughing subsided.

-Jonathan went to his computer and looked up Knewman Pick.
+Jonathan went to his computer and looked up Kneeman Pick.
 Oops, I spelled it wrong.
 He typed N E I M A N N P I C K and that's when he learned what he was up against.
 Jonathan read out loud, "A biochemical disorder affecting a lipid (fat) called sphingomyelin, resulting usually in progressive enlargement of the liver and spleen (hepatosplenomegaly), "swollen glands" (lymphadenopathy), anemia and mental and physical deterioration."
 He couldn't pronounce those big words and skipped over them.
 He stared at the screen and felt overwhelmed.
 Big tears rolled down his cheek and wished he didn't look it up.
 He sat there for some time before turning off the computer.

 Remembering what he promised himself he would do, he asked his mom for a diary.
 When she got him one, he began filling the blank pages with his thoughts on how his disease made him feel.
 He started right from the beginning when he first heard that strange name.
 He remembered it all so well and recorded everything.